ProAtWorkHere/CDDA-Extra-Lives/README.md

 ## **Changelog**

 **v1.0.1:**
+- Fixed logic with extra lives being set at 3 instead of 2.

+**v1.0.1:**
 - Optimization and code formatting.
 - Moved heal/condition reset to an EoC and call it per respawn function instead of defined in each respawn EoC.